jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 **💡 Definition:** a double pre-programmed with expectations that form a specification of the calls it should receive.
 A true mock can throw if it receives a call it doesn’t expect, and is checked during verification to confirm it got all the calls it was expecting.<sup>[\[1\]](#references)</sup>

 `mockery::mock()` is looser than that definition.
 It accepts any call without complaining and doesn’t enforce expectations upfront.
-What it does do is record every call it receives (the arguments, the order, the count) and return pre-programmed values you supply.
+It records every call it receives (the arguments, the order, the count) and returns pre-programmed values you supply.
 Verification is your responsibility in the Assert step.

 ``` r
 test_that("sends exactly one notification with correct arguments", {